Showing posts with label Decision Making. Show all posts

 Just for today...

 "How many of our frustrations and disappointments come from expecting too much! . . .
-Let me learn to settle for less that I wish were possible, and be willing to accept it and appreciate it.
+Let me learn to settle for less than I wish were possible, and be willing to accept it and appreciate it.
 I will not expect too much of anyone, not even myself."
 One Day at a Time (p.
 242)

 "Life can either be a burden and a chore or a challenge and a joy.
 One day at a time I can meet the challenges of life head-on instead of head-down."
 Courage to Change (p.
 242)